jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

     | 2	| ENSG00000004059 | ENST00000000233 | 244	              | 0          | 0         | AGACC           | 185	       | 0.00465           | 3.92        | 109.0            | 0.01360          | 12.00      | 124.0           | 0.00498           | 2.13	    | 79.6             | 0     |

     - with the gene_id lists from *step 2*, we split the dataframe into training set and test set.
-    - For the training set dataframe, we resampled the rows of with label of the minority class to deal with the imbalanced dataset
+    - For the training set dataframe, we resampled the rows with label of the minority class to deal with the imbalanced dataset
-    - For the column middle_sequence, we converted the categorical variable using the OneHotEncoder function in the sklearn package before fitting the model as XGBoost cannot be fitted with values of character type.
+    - For the column middle_sequence, we converted the categorical variable using the `OneHotEncoder` function in the `sklearn` package before fitting the model as XGBoost **cannot** be fitted with values of character type.

 - **Step 4: Build a baseline XGBoost Model** with resampled training data from *Step 3*